SmalkiGroove/heroes-expansion/doc/HEROES.md

 __YRWANNA :__
 Blood Mistress - Beastmaster

-• All Blood Witches in hero's army gain +1 to their Attack and Defence for every two levels of the hero.
+• All Blood Witches in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
-• The hero activates Vampirism on Blood Witches in her army.
-The spell is refreshed for more turns as the hero grows levels.
+• Build the Sacrificial Pit in the town where the hero is recruited.
+• Starts with Innate skill Vampirism.

 Starting Skills
 • Arcanism
 • Training
 • Toughness
+• Vampirism

 ---
 __DARKSTORM :__
 Minotaur General - Beastmaster

-• All Minotaurs in the hero's army gain +1 to their Attack and Defence for every two levels of the hero.
+• All Minotaurs in the hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 • Minotaurs in hero's army always act immediatly after hero's turn.

 Starting Skills